-Dragon & decoding Dyslexia
+Dragon & Decoding Dyslexia

 So, with that in mind, we have teamed up with John Hicks – an advocate at the forefront of the dyslexic community and the father of Jess, a university student who is affected by Dyslexia.

 John – Dyslexia blogger

-We thought it would be great to hear about John’s experience with Dragon and explore how it may improve and assist both Dyslexic students and employees in their academic endeavors.
+We thought it would be great to hear about John’s experience with Dragon and explore how it may improve and assist both Dyslexic students and employees in their academic endeavours.

-“Throughout primary education our daughter hated reading.
+Throughout primary education, our daughter hated reading.
 When we got her to read aloud she would skip lines, and what she read didn’t make sense.

 When my wife and I asked if she could be experiencing dyslexia, the school said probably not, and that they didn’t have the resources to support her unless it was proven.

 It made me cross to think that if we had not said anything to the school, Jess would have struggled to get through her GCSEs.
-With support, she excelled and is now doing a degree in London.”
+With support, she excelled and is now doing a degree in London.

 How did your experience shape your career?

 They supported me in writing articles about studying with dyslexia, and for three years that is what I did.

 I now support over 700 families on my Parenting Dyslexia Facebook Group, and coach individuals at school, college and even in the workplace.

 There are many challenges, particularly with reading and writing.
 Dyslexia is a language-based disorder; this can mean challenges with processing heard information i.e. remembering a list of instructions and recalling them.

 There may also be challenges with concentration, focus and fatigue.
 These challenges sometimes present with unacceptable behaviour at school.

-Simply because a child thinks differently to the educational system and is being taught in a way that doesn’t serve them well, they don’t realise their potential.
+Simply because a child think differently about the educational system and are being taught in a way that doesn’t serve them well, they don’t realise their potential.

 SENCO Vanessa Evans said, in one of your articles, that ‘technology is now becoming an essential tool for the Dyslexic pupil’ – what technology is currently available for dyslexic students and professionals?

-Sadly, the investment in these products really only happens at university level with the Disabled Students Allowance (DSA).
+Sadly, the investment in these products really only happens at the university level with the Disabled Students Allowance (DSA).
 Dyslexia support isn’t easy to access in schools.

 Having recently had a Dragon demonstration with VoicePower, what were your initial impressions and thoughts on the software?